 Our travellers come from all over the world, so we make sure that our tour packages from Rome to London cater for all.
 You begin in the heart of Italy, and gradually work your way west and north as your trip takes you from Rome to London, stopping off in the French Riviera, Barcelona, Avignon, the Swiss Alps, Munich, Luxembourg and Paris, before concluding in London.

 Optional outings include an excursion to the world's smallest country, Vatican City, as well as a train to the renowned Jungfraujoch in the Swiss Alps.
 The views here are spectacular, so be sure to have your cameras at the ready; you won't want to miss this stunning photo opportunity.
 And, if you enjoy the occasional adventure on your own, you can use these outings and other free days to explore whatever interests you most while you are on holiday.

-We have guaranteed departure dates that allow you to plan your holidays far in advance, with massive early bird savings available.
+We have guaranteed departure dates that allow you to plan your holidays far in advance, with great deals available.
 And best of all, we've got free Wi-Fi in our hotels in all of our tour packages from Rome to London.

 Please note this tour forms the second leg of our Ultimate Europe tour.

 Why this Trip

 - All tour dates are guaranteed to depart.

 - Services of your Expat Explore tour leader.